IvyZ23/group-getaway-frontend/APISpec.md

 ---

-# API Specification: UserAuth Concept
+# API Specification: PasswordAuth Concept

 **Purpose:** To provide secure user registration and authentication using usernames and passwords.